lnis-uofu/SOFA/DOC/source/arch/io_resource.rst

 - **30 external I/Os** are accessible through the Caravel SoC's *General-Purpose I/Os* (GPIOs).

 - **114 internal I/Os** are accessible through the Caravel SOC's logic analyzer and wishbone interfaces, which are controlled by the RISC-V processor.
-See :ref:`io_resoure_debug` and :ref:`io_resource_accelerator` for details.
+See :ref:`io_resource_debug` and :ref:`io_resource_accelerator` for details.

 .. note:: The connectivity of the 114 internal I/Os can be switched through a GPIO of Caravel SoC.
 As a result, the FPGA can operate in different modes.